KetCode/angular-buzzfeed-quizz-clone/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server or `npm start`.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding